lunasilvestre/Landsat_SMW_LST/README.md

+# Landsat_SMW_LST

+**NOTE**: This repository has been archived and is no longer actively maintained.
+The project has evolved and shifted its primary focus to Python.
+As a result, it has been moved to a new independent repository.
+Please visit [ee_lst](https://github.com/lunasilvestre/ee_lst) for the active project.

+This repository was originally forked from [Landsat_SMW_LST](https://github.com/sofiaermida/Landsat_SMW_LST) and served as a starting point for our enhanced Python-based library.
+We're grateful for the foundational work done in the original repository.

+For any questions or concerns related to this archived repository, please contact [Nelson Luna Silvestre](https://github.com/lunasilvestre).

+[Rest of the original README content]

 Google Earth Engine code to compute Land Surface Temperature from the Landsat series of satellites.

 Author: Sofia Ermida (sofia.ermida@ipma.pt; @ermida_sofia)